digiPlant/docker-wordpress-development/README.md

 > **NOTE** This is not intended to be used in production.
 It is intended to be used as a dev setup for those creating themes / plugins.

-## WordPress
-This image is a fork of WordPress official image.

 ## PHP 7
 The official WordPress image doesn't run on PHP-7, but this one does.
 PHP has show all errors enables